reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

 When the distribution is deployed, CloudFront assigns a domain name to the distribution and sends our distribution's configuration to all the edge locations or points of presence (POPs).

 ## Creating a Single Page Application as Static Content
+For our example, we will create some static content by packaging a barebones [Single Page Application (SPA)](https://en.wikipedia.org/wiki/Single-page_application) which will contain JavaScript, HTML, images, and stylesheets.
+We will then serve this application from CloudFront.

 We can create a Single Page Application with one of the many frameworks available like Angular, React, Vue, etc.
-Let us create a SPA with the React framework by running the following NPM command:
+Let us create a SPA with the React framework by running the following [npm](https://www.npmjs.com) command:

 ```shell
  npx create-react-app mystore